josep-pujol/learning_dcd-task-list/README.md

         - Links and buttons are working
         - Popup windows and its contents are opening correctly
         - Popup windows are performing the intended actions
-        - Datatables functionality like Search, Sort, Pagination and Table wrapping is working correctly
+        - DataTables functionality like Search, Sort, Pagination and Table wrapping is working correctly
     - Data entry and editing
         - Added several tasks using major browsers
         - Added tasks with empty fields for validation